glennmatthews/markdown-version-annotations/README.md

       version_added_title: "New in version \\1"
 ```

-and now your `+++ 1.2.3` macro would instead be rendered as:
+in which case a `+++ 1.2.3` macro would now be rendered as:

 ```markdown
 !!! info "New in version 1.2.3"
 ```

 ## Styling with `mkdocs-material`

-If using [`mkdocs-material`](https://squidfunk.github.io/mkdocs-material/), you might want to add the following to the `extra.css` for your project documentation in order to have custom styling for each of these three admonition types.
+If using [`mkdocs-material`](https://squidfunk.github.io/mkdocs-material/), you might want to add something like the following to the `extra.css` for your project documentation in order to have custom styling for each of these three custom admonition types.
 (If you don't add this, or use a different theme, they should still render nonetheless, most likely using the same styling as generic "info" admonitions.)

 ```css
 :root {